Renniren/Quickrender/README.md

 I found that OpenGL can be a mite clunky to work with, so I sought to make myself a simple 3D renderer with the API.
 I designed it with the intention of it being as simple as possible to import and use.
+Most code here is adapted from LearnOpenGL.com, with optimizations whereever I thought were necessary.

 # Usage
 Place quickrender.h in your project.